Types of Journalism: 21 Different Types of Journalism

 3. Digital Journalism

-Digital journalism means collecting, generating, and publishing via digital platforms such as websites, blogsite, and social media sites.
-It is also known as online journalism that includes citizen journalism.
+Digital journalism means collecting, generating, and publishing via digital platforms such as websites, blogs, and social media sites.
+It is also known as online journalism which includes citizen journalism.
 Citizen journalists gather the information and publish it through digital networking sites such as websites, blogs, and social media.
 So, citizen journalism is one of the types of online journalism.

 Types of Digital Journalism